2020 Recertification by CERPs Application Opens March 1, 2020.

 Please contact the IBLCE regional location that serves you as soon as possible with details about the nature of your emergency.

 You may bring bottled water and/or a small snack to the CBT centre, but you will be required to keep the water and snack in your assigned locker, along with your purse, backpack, mobile phone, and other personal belongings.
 Please ask the test centre supervisor about where you are permitted to eat and drink.
 Liquids can damage keyboards and other computer equipment so you may not have any liquids at your examination station.

 Yes, you may take a break to use the restroom.
 You will not be given any additional time on the examination to make up for the time used.
+You can also use the five-minute break granted between Part 1 and Part 2 of the exam.
 When you return from the restroom, you will be required to go through the check-in process again for the test administrator to re-admit you to the testing room.